wwfyde/dify-docs/en/user-guide/using-dify-apps/chat.md

 # Further Chat App Settings

-Chat in explore is a conversational application used to explore the boundaries of Dify's capabilities.
+Chat in explore is a conversational application used to explore the boundaries of MoLook's capabilities.

 When we talk to large natural language models, we often encounter situations where the answers are outdated or invalid.
 This is due to the old training data of the large model and the lack of networking capabilities.
 Based on the large model, Chat uses agents to capabilities and some tools endow the large model with the ability of online real-time query.